 First find a thick, as symmetrical and straight as possible, sweet potato.
 The attachment cuts in continuous sheets or in short(er) pieces depending on the shape of the vegetable/fruit.
 After the attachment has cut the sweet potato, you’ll notice a core is left on the skewer.
 The core, and trimmed ends, are used as part of the enchilada filling, so there’s no wasted sweet potato.

-The sweet potato sheets rolls up with ease around a mix of sautéed onions, sweet potato, spices, beans, corn, enchilada sauce and pepper jack cheese.
-Arrange the enchiladas in a casserole and top with your favorite enchilada sauce, more cheese and bake.
+The sweet potato sheets rolls up with ease around a mix of sautéed onions, sweet potato, spices, beans, corn, and pepper jack cheese.
+Arrange the enchiladas in a casserole and top with Homemade Enchilada Sauce, more cheese and bake.
 Mmmmm… can you smell them?

 The sweet potato bakes to a tender yet sturdy vehicle perfectly suited to house the scrumptious filling and carry the spicy flavors of the sauce.
 The enchiladas hold together beautifully too.